Momentum-Team-17/questionbox-team-daniel-co/README_ENDPOINTS.md

 search ----> GET - search the text field of Questions

-profile/<int:pk> ----> GET | POST - shows user details with details of their authored questions and answers
+profile/<int:pk> ----> GET - shows user details with details of their authored questions and answers

+questions/favorite ----> PATCH - adds (favorites) or removes (un-favorites) question from user's fav_questions (the request requires a question_pk) -- <question_pk:pk>